Simulating Markov random fields with a conclique-based Gibbs sampler

-Figure \ref{fig:timings} summarizes log running times for simulating \(M\) data sets from the Gaussian MRF model on a grid of size \(n = m\times m\), for \(m=5,10,20,30,50,75\) and \(M=100,1000,5000,10000\).
+Figure \ref{fig:timings} summarizes log running times for simulating \(M\) data sets from the Gaussian MRF model on a grid size \(n = m\times m\) for various \(m\) and \(M\).
 While the time difference between samplers is minimal over small grids (e.g., \(5 \times 5\)), the time savings with the CGS is substantial as grid size increases.
-For example, to simulate \(10,000\) spatial data sets of size \(75 \times 75\), the CGS required \(15.05\) seconds compared to \(1.076\times 10^{4}\) seconds (\(\approx 2.99\) hours) with the standard Gibbs sampler.
-As the number \(M\) of iterations increases for a given size \(n=m\times m\) of the spatial grid, the computational time is linear in \(M\) with both samplers.
-However, from Figure \ref{fig:timings}, computational time grows exponentially larger for the standard Gibbs sampler compared to the CGS as sample size increases through \(m\).
-Consequently, the CGS can be dramatically more time efficient for simulating large collections of even moderately sized samples.
+For example, to simulate \(10,000\) spatial data sets of size \(75 \times 75\), the CGS required \(15.05\) seconds compared to \(\ensuremath{1.076\times 10^{4}}\) seconds (\(\approx 2.99\) hours) with the standard Gibbs sampler.
+While computational time is linear in the number \(M\) of iterations with both samplers, computational time grows exponentially larger for the standard Gibbs sampler compared to the CGS as spatial sample size \(n = m\times m\) increases through \(m\).
+By its small number \(Q=2\) of Gibbs steps/concliques, the CGS is dramatically more time-efficient here for simulating large collections of even moderately sized samples.